RealFax/order-map/README.md

 - [x] Concurrency safety (add `--tags=safety_map` enabled)

 _⚠️Note.
-Features such as: Len, Contains are not stable and may be removed or have semantic changes in the future._
+Features such as: Len (`safety_map` unsupported), Contains are not stable and may be removed or have semantic changes in the future._